melonproject-archive/documentation/chapters/fund/accounting.md

 # Accounting

-## `Accounting.sol`
+### General

+### Accounting.sol

-Description
+#### Description

-Contract that defines the accounting rules implemented by the fund.
+The Accounting contract defines the accounting rules implemented by the fund.
+All operations concerning the underlying fund positions, fund position maintenance, asset token pricing, fees, Gross- and Net Asset value calculations and per-share calculations come together in this contract's business logic.

+#### Inherits from
-Inherits from Spoke, DSMath (links)
+Spoke, DSMath (links)

-On Construction
+#### On Construction

 The contract requires the hub address, the quote asset address and an array of default asset addresses.
 These inputs set the accounting spoke's quote asset, share decimals (18), the default share price (1.0 in quote asset terms) and add all default assets passed in to the `ownedAssets` array state variable.

+The Accounting contract is created from the AccountingFactory contract, which creates a new instance of `Accounting` given the `hub` address, registering the address of the newly created Accounting contract as a child of the AccountingFactory.

-Structs
+#### Structs

 `Calculations`

-    Member Variables
+  Member Variables:

   `uint gav` - The Gross Asset Value of all fund positions
   `uint nav` - The Net Asset Value of all fund positions
-    `uint allocatedFees`
-    `uint totalSupply` - The quantity of fund shares
+  `uint allocatedFees` - Fee shares accrued since the previous fee calculation about to be allocated `uint totalSupply` - The quantity of fund shares
-    `uint timestamp` - The timestamp
+  `uint timestamp` - The timestamp of the current transactions block

-Enums
+#### Enums

 None.

+#### Modifiers

+None.

-Public State Variables
+#### Public State Variables

 `address[] public ownedAssets`